|

 ..view other reports for different trips

-Our lodging are in a fazenda (ranch style) accommodation and resort All these lodgings have been visited and pre-approved.
+Our lodging are in fazenda (ranch style) accommodations.
+All these lodgings have been visited and pre-approved.

 Meals